noplanman/tsu-helper/README.md

   - Hover Cards Only: Only load the Friends and Followers counts when hovering over the username of a post or comment.
 (This option still displays counts on all other pages!)
 - [Notifications Reloaded](#notifications-reloaded) count: Choose how many notifications should be shown in the Notifications Popup.

-Buttons
+*Buttons*
-- Save: Save the settings and reload the page for them to take effect.
+- **Save**: Save the settings and reload the page for them to take effect.
-- Back: Back to the About window, without saving the settings.
+- **Back**: Back to the About window, without saving the settings.
-- Defaults: Reset settings to default values.
+- **Defaults**: Reset settings to default values.
 (The settings must be saved to take effect or can be cancelled by choosing the "Back" button.)

+###Posts Archive
+On the "Analytics" page, there is a new section called "Posts Archive", which shows a list of all the posts on your wall and gives you the possibility to sort them by Views, Likes, Comments and Shares.
+Also, you can easily expand the text to read through your posts without having to open them.
+But of course you can also open them with just 1 click ;-)
+Changing the privacy setting for each post is also a breeze!

+![Posts Archive][posts-archive]
+- Display all your posts in a nice Archive list.

 ###FFC (Friends and Followers Counts)

 ---

-IMPORTANT!
-Check the [known issues](#known-issues) below.
+***IMPORTANT!*** Check the [known issues](#known-issues) below.

 ---